Mae-Avadiaev/Camgru/README.md

 ### Simplified Instagram clone

 ## Intro
-I built this project as a part of École 42 course and to solidify my full stack knowledge as well as to create a fun tool for my friends to express theirselves.
+I built this project as a part of École 42 course to solidify my full stack knowledge as well as to create a fun tool for my friends to express themselves.
 As a developer I wanted to try server-side template rendering technic and pure JS / CSS / HTML on the front.

 ## Links
 * View App